Student Advising

 Academic Guidance and Counselling

 At Linden, we pay a great deal of attention to academic advising.
 Students benefit from our 100% university acceptance rate and thrive at university once they get there.
-We believe that there is a direct correlation between our strong program, effective teaching and academic advising, and the fact that Linden students excel at university with a 0% dropout rate.
+We believe that there is a direct correlation between our strong program, effective teaching and academic advising, and the fact that Linden students excel at university.
 Instead of a “one-size-fits-all” approach, Linden students have the advantage of receiving individualized academic planning and advice from our full-time Guidance and Learning Counsellor.
 The counsellor focuses on student well-being, interpersonal skills, and academic planning to facilitate student transition from junior to middle school, and from high school to university.

 Extra Academic Coaching